Skip to main content

 Irregular and Regular Classification per ASCE 7-16

-Structures are classified as having horizontal or vertical structural irregularity in accordance with ASCE Section 12.3.2.
+Structures are classified as having horizontal or vertical structural irregularity by ASCE Section 12.3.2.

 Horizontal Irregularity